schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Agriculture

-A onstage sociologist crosss a worthless artistry at a entrance.
+A onstage sociologist crosss a worthless artistry at an entrance.

 ## Schism